Piratedpizza/Smartcontract/README.md

 3) My second contract (Token.sol) is launching an ERC-20 token testing the function such as mint, burn and fixing supply of the token.

 4) Third contract (Ownableloca.sol) further expands on the second contract where I have tested the function of transferring ownership to another wallet.

+5) The contract.py was an attempt of deploying the greeter contract using python in Microsoft Azure